Code-Institute-Submissions/the-shamans-cat/README.md

 When the user hovers the mouse over the social media icons they change color to the real colours of icons for those sites.
 *   A Terms & Condition's button - when clicked opens a modal, to clarify matters legally.
 When hovered over with the mouse the background of the button changes to white and the text changes from white to black.
 *   A Privacy Policy button - when clicked opens a modal to clarify matters legally regarding the electronic storage of personal details.
 The modal behaves in the same way as the Terms & Conditions modal.
 *   Copyright for protection of business data.
-This is just plane white text contrasting against the grey of the footer background -color.
+This is just plane white text contrasting against the grey of the footer background-color.

  #### **Back-to-Top**
  * This anchor is in the form of a purple circle containing a white arrow with text **Back-to-Top** beneath it.
 It appears towards the bottom of each page on the right-hand-side, above the footer.
 When hovered over it changes colour to a darker purple.
 When clicked it allows the user to go to the top of the current page.
 It changes name to **Top** on smaller devices, so that it takes up less screen space.
 The z-index has been set so that it does not show on top of the hero image as this looked messy.
 The user is near the top of the page when on the hero image anyway.